Liolaemus cranwelli

-Liolaemus cranwelli, also known commonly as Cranwell's tree iguana, is a species of lizard in the family Liolaemidae.
+Liolaemus cranwelli, commonly known as Cranwell's tree iguana, is a species of lizard in the family Liolaemidae.
 The species is native to Bolivia.

 Etymology

 The specific name, cranwelli, is in honor of Argentinian herpetologist Jorge A. Cranwell.

 Distribution and habitat

 L. cranwelli is endemic to Santa Cruz Department, Bolivia.
 The preferred natural habitat of L. cranwelli is savanna, at altitudes of 400–500 m.

 Reproduction

 The mode of reproduction of L. cranwelli is unknown.